Hi there! Thanks for reading my blog.

 I am not really sure if I should call my efforts projects.. but it seems a good denominator to group them with, the alternative would be ‘hobbies’, but what’s in a name?
 I want this site to reflect the activities that currently hold my interest.

-- CSS Template design.
+- Template Design UX/UI.
 As a web developer in a major IT company, it is not needed to have any skills in website design as ‘that is what the graphic design and usability group does’.
 Fortunately I have had some degrees of freedom, and as graphics design has my interest .. template design for me is just an extension of other skills.
-I will make template designs available as open source through this site.
-And before you ask.. why didn’t I create the current design.. well.. for now my time seems to be limited.. but it will come.. just be sure of that.

 - Photography.
 I love to go out there (the big wide world) with my Nikon D50 and find interesting places, situations, people to freeze frame forever.
 I do not claim to be a particular good photographer, but I am an enthusiastic one.
 My dad taught me to use a camera when I was about 10 years old and I learned how to do old fashioned photo laboratory work by the age of 12.
 Of course nowadays I use digital techniques to modify and enhance my pictures, and those I consider good enough for display will be shared with you.